HF-2507

 Enforcement Authority

-The attorney general has authority to enforce the chapter and shall adopt rules pursuant to chapter 17A to administer it.
+The attorney general has authority to enforce this chapter and shall adopt rules pursuant to chapter 17A to administer this chapter.
 Enforcement is agency-initiated.
 The statute expressly provides that it shall not be construed to create a private right of action under this chapter or any other law.
-The statute also provides that it shall not be construed to make a developer of an artificial intelligence model liable solely because a third party used the developer's model to create or train a conversational AI service.
+The statute shall not be construed to make a developer of an artificial intelligence model liable solely because a third party used the developer's artificial intelligence model to create or train a conversational AI service.

 Penalties

-An operator that violates this chapter is subject to an injunction and liable for the greater of actual damages or a civil penalty of $1,000 per violation, up to a maximum of $500,000 per operator.
-Statutory damages do not require proof of actual monetary harm.
+An operator that violates this chapter shall be subject to an injunction and liable for the greater of actual damages or a civil penalty of $1,000 per violation, up to a maximum of $500,000 per operator.
+Injunctive relief is also available.

 Who Is Covered